-If you have questions about your right to residuals or royalties, a Los Angeles employment lawyer for actors can provide you with the guidance you need.
+If you have questions about your right to residuals or royalties, a lawyer can provide you with the guidance you need.
 They can negotiate for better compensation or pursue claims for any residuals or royalties that you are entitled to but did not receive.

 Discrimination and Harassment

 Sadly, the entertainment industry is rife with discrimination and sexual harassment, and actors are often the target.
 Any actor who is denied employment or otherwise treated differently due to their race, gender, religion, or other protected characteristic may be able to pursue a legal claim for compensation.
 More importantly, when you stand up for yourself, you stand up for others who have been targets of discrimination.